Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 2. Winter Operation:

 Winter is a completely different matter, especially in the UK.
 During winter, the sun is much lower in the sky (around 20° above the horizon) and daylight hours are significantly shorter.
-For solar deck lights to work effectively in winter, direct sunlight is absolutely essential.
-Without direct sunlight, even premium-grade solar lights will struggle to generate enough charge to operate for any significant length of time.
+For lights to work effectively in winter, direct sunlight is absolutely essential.
+Without direct sunlight, even premium-grade lights will struggle to generate enough charge to operate for any significant length of time.

 To ensure winter functionality: